Jamie Smith (footballer, born 2002)

-Jamie Smith (born 8 May 2002) is a Scottish professional footballer who plays for Hamilton Academical, as a goalkeeper.
+Jamie Smith (born 8 May 2002) is a Scottish professional footballer who plays as a goalkeeper for Hamilton Academical.

-Career
+Club career

 Smith began his career with Hamilton Academical, moving on loan to Rossvale in October 2020.
 He made his senior debut for Hamilton on 16 May 2021.
 He moved on loan to Broomhill in August 2021.
 On 16 February 2022, Smith joined East of Scotland League Premier Division side Blackburn United on loan for the remainder of the 2021–22 season.
 He was recalled by Accies on 25 February.

+In June 2024 he moved on loan to Annan Athletic for the 2024–25 season.

+He was released by Hamilton at the end of the 2024–25 season.
+However, he remained at Hamilton at the start of the 2025–26 season.

+International career

 He has played for Scotland at under-17 level.